astarinmymind/consensys-dev-bootcamp/README.md

 ## Generating Ethereum Accounts in Javascript
 - Learning public key cryptography and digital signatures.
 - Generate a private key, derive public keys from the private key and determine the associated accounts.

+## Using Geth (Go-Ethereum)
+- Geth (Go-Ethereum) is a command line interface for running a full ethereum node implemented inGo.
+- Geth is used to mine real ether, transfer funds between addresses, create contracts and send transactions, and explore block history.
+- Played around with geth javascript console ($ geth console)
+- Created private blockchain (genesis.json)